amanelso4/EECS448Project3/Documentation/time log.md

 | Winning/Finish Line Implementation                                                                                       | 3 hours       | Kayton Froeschl    |
 | Team Meetings                                                                                                            | 5 hours       | Entire Team        |

+### We came up with these time estimates based on our Previous projects (project 1 and 2).
 <br/>
 <br/>